Nutrience Original Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 The Bottom Line

-Judging by its ingredients alone, Nutrience Original looks like an above-average dry dog food.
+Judging by its ingredients alone, Nutrience Original Dog Food looks like an above-average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

 As a group, the brand features an average protein content of 28% and a mean fat level of 16%.
 Together, these figures suggest a carbohydrate content of 48% for the overall product line.

 Near-average protein.
 Near-average fat.
 And near-average carbs when compared to a typical dry dog food.

 Even when you consider the protein-boosting effect of the peas, flaxseed and brewers yeast, this looks like the profile of a kibble containing a moderate amount of meat.

 Nutrience Original is a plant-based dry dog food using a moderate amount of chicken meal as its main source of animal protein, thus earning the brand 4 stars.